binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 ```
 Plot `fd.dat, gauss.dat, mp.dat and mv.dat` using xmgrace at same place.

-Take the converged degauss value and smearing types
+Take the converged degauss value and smearing types for scf.in calculation.

 ---